Duxon/duxon.github.io/index.md

 ## News

-*   **11/2024:** Postdoctoral Researcher at Utrecht University, Nanophotonics Group.
+*   **11/2024:** Starting Postdoctoral Researcher position at Utrecht University, Nanophotonics Group.
 I'm currently working on algorithms and the experimental realization of a new overlay metrology method in collaboration with ASML research.
 *   **07/2024:** Defended my Ph.D. thesis: "Differentiable Modeling for Computational Imaging".
 *   **01/2024 – 09/2024:** Postdoctoral Researcher at Advanced Research Center for Nanolithography (ARCNL), Amsterdam.
+Working on algorithms for a new type of image sensor: high-speed event-driven camera Timepix3.
 *   **5/2023:** Grand opening of Utrecht University's first maker space [LPL](https://www.uu.nl/en/research/lilis-proto-lab).
 It was a lot of fun working towards that point.
 *   **12/2018:** Started my Ph.D. with Allard P. Mosk on phase retrieval algorithms and computational imaging.